 Generally speaking, the more you pay, the better the lube will be.

 Top 15 Best Anal Lube Products Reviewed

-Alright, now you know what to look for in anal lube, it’s time to start shopping.
-Here are the top 15 anal lubes on the market.
+Alright, now you know what to look for, it’s time to start shopping.
+Here are the top 15 anal lubricants on the market.

 1. Pjur Analyse Me Silicone Lube

 The top position goes to Pjur’s Analyse Me silicone lube.
 Let’s start by appreciating the pun in the name – ANALyse, get it?

 Seriously, though, this is a must-have staple lube if you plan on exploring anal play.
 It’s one of the most long-lasting lubes I’ve tried and almost never needs re-applying, at least in my experience.

 It’s made from silicone, which means it’s very kind to your body and feels silky smooth.
 It’s also compatible with condoms made from latex, polyisoprene, and polyurethane.